jarojasag/lblf/README.md

 # Looking Back to Look Forward
-## SIR Model with DST Forcing
+## SIR Model

-This repository contains a Python implementation of a SIR (Susceptible-Infected-Recovered) model with Demographic-Structural Theory (DST) forcing.
+This repository contains a Python implementation of a SIR (Susceptible-Infected-Recovered) model for political radicalization.
 The model simulates the effects of relative income, elite overproduction, and demographic pressures on societal stability.

 ### Description